karolcymerys/udacity-capstone-project/README.md

 ## Overall
 This is a final project for Udacity Course: Data Engineering Nanodegree Program.
 The main goal of this project is to prepare data pipeline that is extracting, transforming and loading data to database.
-In this case, ETL Data Pipeline was prepared to import statistics regarding COVID-19 to data warehouse, so they can be easily analyzed using SQL queries.
+In this case, ETL Data Pipeline was prepared to import statistics related to COVID-19 infections to data warehouse, so they can be easily analyzed using SQL queries.

 ### Project requirements
 - COVID-19 statistics from at least two sources should be downloaded (using at least two data formats)
 - Data downloading mechanism should be scalable (greatly increasing the amount of data to download shouldn't cause any problems)
 - Downloaded data should be imported to staging tables in Amazon Redshift
 - Data from staging tables should be extracted, transformed and loaded to multi-dimensional model
-- There shouldn't be any duplicates in dimensional tables
+- There shouldn't be any duplicates in dimension tables
-- Raw data should be removed once the ETL Data Pipeline is completed
+- Raw data should be removed once the ETL Data Pipeline processing is completed

 ### Technology Stack
 - Amazon Redshift